 The time to begin preparing your dog for adoption is the day s/he is rescued.
 There are no guarantees but the more adoptable your dog is, the better his/her chances and the faster it will be placed.
 The dogs we list for adoption are all competing for homes and, here in La Paz, there are more dogs than there are homes.
-So we work with volunteers in the US and Canada to find homes there as well.
-This means, if your dog is adopted to the US or Canada, the family adopting it will not have met your dog physically.
-So the more you can provide in photos, video, and verbal descriptions and stories the better.
+So we have a system to advertise dogs in the US, Canada, and other parts of Mexico to find the best possible homes as quickly as possible.
+In many cases, the family adopting your dog may not have met your dog– and will only have photos, video, and a description by which to make a decision.
+So the more you can provide in photos, video, verbal descriptions, and stories the better.

 Here is an excellent article on the correct mindset to have while you are fostering you dog.
 Neither this article or the tips below are exhaustive but designed to guide you so your dog will be ready sooner and to increase his/her chances of success in his/her new home.

 You will notice throughout this guide, we use the term “your dog” or “your rescued dog” and that is because when you rescue a dog here in La Paz, it is your property.
 The role of Baja Dogs is to support those who rescue dogs by helping them get the dog adopted.
 We do not have a shelter and we do not receive dogs that one person rescues and assign them to another person to foster.
 The shear volume of dogs needing rescue prevents us from doing this.
 If you take in a dog, it is your property until you relinquish it for adoption.